Assignments

 Time required

 The time required is spread over the semester and is similar to that required for correcting term papers.
-Time and effort is required due to the multiple reviews of the results.
+Time and effort is required due to the multiple feedback of the results.

 Room facilities